Jamesclark32/websocket/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/jamesclark32/interactive-websocket.svg?style=flat-square)](https://packagist.org/packages/jamesclark32/interactive-websocket)

-This package aims to make highly interactive websocket applications easier to develop.
+This package aims to make highly interactive websocket applications easier to develop by facilitating high traffic be-directional traffic amongst many users.

+This package is a work in progress and is not yet stable.

 ## Installation